 The P-3C fleet consists of two Orion aircraft and a range of ground based systems.
 The P-3C continues to provide Maritime operational support to protect Australian interests.

-Aeronautical Life Support Logistics Management Unit (ALSLMU) manages Aeronautical Life Support Equipment (ALSE), which encompasses:
+Aeronautical Life Support Logistics Management Unit (ALSLMU) provides logistics management of common fit Aeronautical Life Support Equipment (ALSE), which encompasses:

 AIR 8000 Phase 2 was approved to replace the retired Caribou capability and provide the Australian Defence Force (ADF) with an enhanced intra-theatre and regional airlift capability through acquisition of a fleet of ten Light Tactical Fixed Wing aircraft.
 The C-27J Spartan is based on the original Alenia G-222 design, re-engineered with modern engines and avionics and can operate in remote and austere environments with a useful payload, range, in-theatre survivability and ability to operate from rudimentary airstrips.

-Australia’s F-35A fleet has replaced the F/A-18A/B Hornets.
-The F-35A Lightning II, in concert with F/A-18F Super Hornet and E/A-18G Growler, is a potent air combat capability mix that provides the Royal Australian Air Force (RAAF) with critical air combat power to meet Australia’s needs beyond 2030.
+Australia’s F-35A fleet has replaced the F/A-18A/B Hornet.
+The F-35A Lightning II, in concert with the F/A-18F Super Hornet and the E/A-18G Growler, is a potent air combat capability that provides the Royal Australian Air Force with critical air combat power to meet Australia’s needs beyond 2030.

 AIR5077 Phase 5A is an approved project intended to assure the E-7A Wedgetail’s near term ongoing capability requirements by fitting mandatory military and civil compliance upgrades.
 Key systems being upgraded include: